I had this story in the stack yesterday and I forgot to get to it.

 And they still hold JFK in the highest regard.

-I know there were naked swimming pool parties in the White House and outside the White House, and at the Carlisle Hotel in New York.
+I know there were naked swimming pool parties in the White House and outside the White House and at the Carlisle Hotel in New York.

-I mean, there were things going on there that you don't you wouldn't believe.
+I mean, there were things going on there that you don't, you wouldn't believe.

-And back then they were celebrating it doesn't affect any.
+And back then, they were celebrating.

 She was talking with the Georgian president, Mikhail Sakashvili.